How to Understand Your Thresholds and Why They Matter

 - reduced volatility

-Capacity expands from stability, not force.
+Capacity is often easier to understand from a place of relative stability, not force.

 What to watch out for